Sudden launch of tobacco buying age change catches retailers off guard

 “It is very chaotic and, again, they should have given at least 60 days to implement,” said Paul Blair with the Americans for Tax Reform.

 Now retailers are in a lurch, wondering who they can legally sell to.
-So are consumers, especially 10 t 20-year-olds used to buying tobacco products legally.
+So are consumers, especially 18 to 20-year-olds used to buying tobacco products legally.

 “Where there is confusion is that the FDA has not yet communicated and officially published those rules to states,” Blair said.